-Boot-Handford, ME, Florin, N & Fennell, PS 2016, 'Investigations into the effects of volatile biomass tar on the performance of Fe-based CLC oxygen carrier materials', Environmental Research Letters, vol. 11, no. 11.View/Download from: Publisher's site
+Boot-Handford, ME, Florin, N & Fennell, PS 2016, 'Investigations into the effects of volatile biomass tar on the performance of Fe-based CLC oxygen carrier materials', Environmental Research Letters, vol. 11, no. 11.View/Download from: UTS OPUS or Publisher's site

 González, B, Blamey, J, Al-Jeboori, MJ, Florin, NH, Clough, PT & Fennell, PS 2016, 'Additive effects of steam addition and HBr doping for CaO-based sorbents for CO2 capture', Chemical Engineering and Processing: Process Intensification, vol. 103, pp. 21-26.View/Download from: Publisher's site